adamsilver/fdpb/01-a-registration-form.md

 ## Validation

 Despite our efforts to create an inclusive, simple and friction-free registration form, we can't eradicate human error.
-People make mistakes and when they do, we must ensure that remedying them is easy.
+People make mistakes and when they do, we should make remedying them as easy as possible.

 To do this, we'll need to consider: when to give feedback, how to display that feedback, what makes for a good error message and other tidbits.